Listen to one of our scientific editorial team members read this article.

-The chaotropic salts are critical for lysis, but also for binding the DNA (or RNA) to the column, as we discussed.
+The chaotropic salts are critical for lysis, but also for binding the DNA (or RNA) to the column.
 Additionally, to enhance and influence the binding of nucleic acids to silica, alcohol is also added.

 Most of the time this is ethanol but sometimes it may be isopropanol.
-The percent ethanol and the volume has big effects.
-Too much and you’ll bring in a lot of degraded nucleic acids and small species that will influence UV260 readings and throw off some of your yields.
+The percent ethanol and the volume have big effects.
+Too much and you’ll bring in a lot of degraded nucleic acids and small species that will influence A260 readings and throw off some of your yields.
 Too little, and it may become difficult to wash away all of the salt from the membrane.

 The important point here is that the ethanol influences binding and the amount added is optimized for whatever kit you are using.
-Modifying that step can help change what you recover so if you are having problems and want to troubleshoot recovery, that can be a step to evaluate further.
+Modifying that step can help change what you recover so if you are having problems with RNA or DNA recovery and want to troubleshoot it, that can be a step to evaluate further.

 Washing the DNA (or RNA)